riverford/objection/README.md

 # objection

-> Helps you manage the necessary objects in your programs.
+> Helps you manage necessary stateful objects in your programs

 objection is about managing graphs of objects that acquire resources globally such as connections, connection pools, threads, thread pools, servers, processes etc.